livepeer/lpms/README.md

 [![Build Status](https://circleci.com/gh/livepeer/lpms.svg?style=shield&circle-token=e33534f6f4e2a6af19bb1596d7b72767a246cbab)](https://circleci.com/gh/livepeer/lpms/tree/master)

-# LPMS - Livepeer media server
+# LPMS - Livepeer Media Server

 LPMS is a media server that can run independently, or on top of the [Livepeer](https://livepeer.org) network.
 It allows you to manipulate / broadcast a live video stream.
 Currently, LPMS supports RTMP